Oscar Best Actor winner from the year you were born

 – Movie: “Joker”

-Joaquin Phoenix’s performance in the quintessential “Batman” villain’s origin story was almost universally praised by critics.
+Joaquin Phoenix’s performance in the quintessential “Batman” villain’s origin story was almost universally praised by critics, who called it “gut-wrenching.”
 There was controversy around the film itself, with some expressing concern that the film’s sympathetic perspective on the Joker’s murderous tendencies could inspire (more) incel-related acts of violence.
-Phoenix walked out of an interview when he was asked whether the film could inspire mass shootings.
+Phoenix himself walked out of an interview when he was asked whether the film could inspire mass shootings.

 2020: Anthony Hopkins